Can

 Occassionally we do.
 These are usually ex-hire machines or units

-that have been discontinued, but mainly spare parts.
+that have been discontinued or used for demonstrations.
 Please visit

 our clearance page